What is the preferred method to submit an application?

 Yes, re-applications will be accepted from candidates who applied previously if their first faculty appointment was not received before 3/1/2014.
 The application must be for a different research project.
 For applicants who applied in 2018, they would be eligible to apply in the 2020 grant application cycle.

 To inquire, contact Shandra Koler, Senior Program Officer at firstname.lastname@example.org.

 The research I propose in this application is my first brain tumor project.
 May I apply without a background in neuro-oncology research?

 Yes.
 There is great value in bringing other perspectives to bear on the complex questions relating to brain cancer.
-Click on the link of the DSA Recipients to see the diverse backgrounds and projects of our previous award winners.
+View the DSA Recipients on the website to see the diverse backgrounds and projects of our previous award winners.

 Does the proposed research project have to demonstrate new knowledge relating to causes, cure, or treatment of primary brain tumors?